Real Estate Valuation Terms

 What is the Vacancy Rate

-Percentage of unoccupied space in a property or submarket.
+Vacancy rate is percentage of unoccupied space in a property or submarket.
 A core indicator for market health and absorption trends.
 Industrial vacancy remains historically low in CEE, boosting investor demand.

 Learn more about Vacancy Rate